Yarin96/Watch-Me/README.md

 ## Link:
 https://watch-me-1.web.app/
 * Note: After deploying the application to the web, the local JSON data wasn't visible, which means that\
-  the Genre section will not load.
+  the Genre section doesn't load.
 Issue will be fixed in the future.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).